-One of my favorite tricks is to use a tray as a way to tidy things up.
-There’s an immediate transformation from a clutter of coffee bags/cups, spoons, syrups etc. to an organized collection just by adding a simple tray and tricking the eye to see it as a whole.
-You can choose a pop of color or go super classy with a sleek silver or bronze tray from the flea market to give your station a vintage and polished look.
+Trick the eye.
+One of my favorite tricks is to use a serving tray as a way to tidy things up.
+There’s an immediate transformation from a clutter of coffee bags/cups, spoons, syrups etc. to an organized collection, just by adding a simple tray to trick the eye.

-Low on counter space— no need to worry!
-You can actually use these hanging racks (I got mine at target) to place mugs above your machine!
+Get off the counter.
+Most bar carts are just wide enough to fit a stylish Keurig or your coffee-maker of choice ( I’m falling for French press at the moment).
+You can actually use hanging racks (I got mine at Target) to place mugs above your machine!
 Since I have an obsession with mugs I honestly don’t have enough room in my cabinets for all of them anyway [insert embarrassed face emoji].

 Put things away.
 If you’re not into having your items on full-display, take a quick visit over to the flea market a next yard sale and search out a vintage drawer/table.
 Simply slide it into the corner of the kitchen and use drawers to store spoons, extra cups, etc.

 Now you can create a space as curated as your cup of coffee.
 Cheers to sipping in style!

 Want more kitchen inspo?
 Check out our real-life kitchen reno here!

 Disclosure: The links in this post are called “affiliate links,” meaning at no cost to you, I will earn a commission if you click through and decide to make a purchase which will likely cater to my Starbucks addition.